Seeking judgment, also known as tahakum

-Islamically, it is expected from Muslims to seek judgement from Allah's laws, as He is the Creator, superior.
+Islamically, it is expected from Muslims to seek judgment from Allah's laws, as He is the Creator, superior.

 Islam provides solutions to all situations, in old and newer times.
 Its law system is for all times.

-Muslims might find themselves living among Christians, Jews, Atheists, Agnostic, etc. So what should a Muslim do when he cannot seek judgement from Allah's laws due to the environment he lives in?
+Muslims might find themselves living among Christians, Jews, Atheists, Agnostic, etc. So what should a Muslim do when he cannot seek judgment from Allah's laws due to the environment he lives in?

 There are mainly two views being adopted in this matter.

-- It is shirk to seek judgement from non-Islamic court
+- It is shirk to seek judgment from non-Islamic court

-- It is allowed to get your right, even when you need to seek judgement from non-Islamic court
+- It is allowed to get your right, even when you need to seek judgment from non-Islamic court

 Both groups base their view on their understanding of some verses and narrations dealing with the issue of tahakum.

-We ascribe ourselves to the view that seeking judgement from non-Islamic court is not major shirk and that whoever does it still remains a Muslim.
+We ascribe ourselves to the view that seeking judgment from non-Islamic court is not major shirk and that whoever does it still remains a Muslim.
 This is also the view most scholars adopt.

 The Salaf regarding Tahakum